 Pleasing and Appeasing

 I talk about codependency a lot in Lemon Moms: A Guide to Understand and Survive Maternal Narcissism.
-Codependency is at the very core of the changes we need to make to heal from mistreatment or abuse.
+Codependency is at the very core of the changes we need to make in ourselves, so we can heal from the mistreatment or abuse.

 Codependency is described as a set of maladaptive coping skills.
 They are typically learned in childhood when feeling unsafe in the home environment.
-Living with real or perceived threats made it necessary for those who grew up like this to monitor our settings and control people and outcomes as best we could.
-It eventually felt natural to do this, and it became a way of life.
+Living with real or perceived threats makes it necessary for those growing up like this to monitor their settings and control people and outcomes to feel safe.
+It eventually feels natural to do this, and it becomes a way of life.
 Codependency can also be learned by imitating other codependents.
 It can be passed down through generations.
 This is known as “generational trauma.”

 How Affirmations Work